arangodb/docs/3.8/aql/operations-with.md

 -----

-Specifying additional collections using the `WITH` operation is only needed for queries which dynamically access collections.
+Specifying additional collections using the `WITH` operation is only needed for cluster queries which dynamically access collections.
 This is the case if a query uses one of the following features:

-- **Traversals**:
+- **Traversals**: Edges can point to vertices in arbitrary collectionsIn graph traversals,

 - **Functions**: